diabase/Cross-Platform-Hseries-Rotary-Wizard/README.md

 3: Open a terminal, and run "npm install" inside the "H-Series_wizard" directory.

-4: Run "node-gyp rebuild" To generate the build folder.

-5: Once that has competed, run "npx nodegui-packer --init MyAppName" with MyAppName representing what you would like to call the build.
+4: Once that has competed, run "npx nodegui-packer --init MyAppName" with MyAppName representing what you would like to call the build.

-6: Run "npm run build" to build the project.
+5: Run "npm run build" to build the project.

-7: Run "npx nodegui-packer --pack ./dist".
+6: Run "npx nodegui-packer --pack ./dist".
 This will package a production build, and print the location of the build to your terminal.
 By default, the app executable is "qode.exe".

-8: Locate "curappy.py" in "H-Series_wizard\src\".
+7: Locate "curappy.py" in "H-Series_wizard\src\".
 Relocate this to "Cross-Platform-Hseries-Rotary-Wizard\deploy\win32\build\H-Series-Wizard".
 The new location should be "Cross-Platform-Hseries-Rotary-Wizard\deploy\win32\build\H-Series-Wizard\curappy.py".

-9: Launching "qode.exe" Will now launch the application with full functionality.
+8: Launching "qode.exe" Will now launch the application with full functionality.

 More information on packaging nodegui projects can be found at https://docs.nodegui.org/docs/guides/packaging/